SEI-ATL-3-8/install-fest/README.md

 We will be installing and conifguring the following tools to set up your development and classroom enviroments:

 * Slack Desktop - workspace messaging app
-* Homebrew - A commandline package/installation manager
+* Homebrew - A command line package/installation manager
-* iterm2 - a hot-rodded terminal app for running commandline shells
+* iTerm2 - a hot-rodded terminal app for running commandline shells
 * zshell - a Unix login shell
 * oh-my-zsh - a framework for managing zshell's configuration
 * GIT - everyone's favorite content management system